Creating and Running Koa.js Projects with ServBay

 5432

 by default.
-You can find or change the user/password in the ServBay database dashboard.
+Default username and password are available in the database management UI.
 You may need to manually create theservbay_koa_app

 database.